Ocean2356/CSV-api/README.md

 ## Technologies

-- A Python 3 framework that supports generating JSON APIs (we highly recommend Django and DRF as we use these ourselves)
+- A Python 3 framework that supports generating JSON APIs (FastAPI)
 - Build systems, tools, and scripts of your choice, e.g. poetry, setup.py, docker, etc.
 - Any libraries you may find useful to help your task, we prioritise using existing libraries to accomplish tasks rather than building in-house